 What you DON’T need for a Ball Python:

 MISTING – Please do NOT mist their tank.
-Misting is a very quick way to raise the humidity, but doing so will raise the humidity TOO fast, which can lead to Respiratory Infections and issues within the tank, like bacteria growth, mold or mildew.
+Misting is a very quick way to raise the humidity, but doing so will raise the humidity TOO fast, which will lead to Respiratory Infections and issues within the tank, like bacteria growth, mold or mildew.
 Your tank needs to be humid but not wet.
 Misting is an INCORRECT way to keep humidity at the right levels.
+NEVER MIST A BALL PYTHON’S ENCLOSURE.

 Sometimes, even though you’ve set up the tank correctly you may experience issues with your snake.
 For some of the most common issues please check out the other posts on the blog.